clansing/docs/windows-docker-wsl2.md

 ```

 if you need the aws-cli:
+(if using aws cli from within a venv be sure to activate the venv AFTER installing node)
 Install or update the latest version of the AWS CLI - AWS Command Line Interface (amazon.com)
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html